TheIoTLearningInitiative/InternetOfThingsSensors/documentation/LibrariesLabs.md

 }
 ```

-## 3. Writing some code with UPM/MRAA, LCD
+## 3. Compiling our code with UPM/MRAA, LCD

 Now lets create a <font color="blue">Makefile</font> with **vim/nano** to compile easily compile the program every time we do a change.